 Client Psychology is a course that aims to help financial advisors better understand the biases, behaviors and perceptions that impact client decision making and financial well-being.
 CFP® professionals attending this program receive 21.5 hours of general CFP Board CE credit, offered by Wharton.
 Information on future offerings of the course will be announced on this page and in our Events section.

 The second book in the CFP Board Center for Financial Planning Series, Client Psychology, explores the biases, behaviors and perceptions that impact client decision-making and overall financial well-being.

 More about the client psychology course

 Learn about program details to consider enrolling in a future Client Psychology course.
-The program will be offered from November 16-18, 2020 in Philadelphia.Register for the Program
+The program will be offered virtually from April 19-May 13, 2021.Register for the Program

 This program is designed broadly for any professional who advises clients on investments, insurances or other aspects of financial planning.
 Faculty looking to better prepare their students to enter the profession would benefit greatly from this new and growing interdisciplinary topic.
 The insights into understanding client psychology, improving communication with investors, planning subjects and achieving better outcomes will be valuable for a wide range of potential attendees, including:

 - Adapt to disruptive change in the financial planning industry by becoming more client-centered.